 Although errors may occur as a result of external conditions that are out of your scope, it doesn't mean that you cannot do anything to minimize the impact of these.

 Here are a few ways to troubleshoot, as well as some best practices that you can follow to lower the risk of failing tests:

 Last but not least, you should always - as this is after all the point of test automation - check that the reason for the failed test is not in fact the application under test.

 These issues should be reported to the development team, in a continuous manner if possible, so that bugs can be fixed before anything is moved into production.

-To learn more about best practices for test automation, read our guide to reducing risk, lowering costs, and driving value with test automation and sign up for our webinar on successful test automation strategy to learn how you can build stable, maintainable and scalable test automation that is both result-oriented and cost effective.
+To learn more about best practices for test automation, sign up for our webinar on successful test automation strategy to learn how you can build stable, maintainable and scalable test automation that is both result-oriented and cost effective.